 No, we weren’t exploring the dangerous jungle in our backyard this time.
-Instead, we were looking for crocodiles on a small island neighbouring Caye Caulker.
+Instead, we were looking for crocodiles on the northern part of Caye Caulker.
 Caye Caulker is one of the tourists’ favourites in Belize.
 We’d decided to rest here a bit after 30 hours of flights and layovers, before going to work on the Stardust Sanctuary Farm.

 Ay ay ay!

 We walked, swam and hunted down new and exciting flavours in street food stalls.
-One early morning, on our walk to the beach, a talkative man stopped us.
-William worked for a tour agency, but also had his own business on the side.
+One early morning, on our way to the beach, a talkative man stopped us.
+William worked for a tour agency but also had his own business on the side.
 By canoe, he took tourists to see crocodiles.
-He promised to catch us fish and grill it on a fire.
-It sounded great and we decided to try it out.
+He promised to catch us fish and grill it on a campfire.
+It sounded great.

 William was barefoot.
 He made a step, then another one and he almost reached the other side of the gate on the boat bridge when, all of a sudden, he sank waist deep into the mud.
 “Ay ay ay!”
 He took a couple of rooster leaps and was back in the canoe.
-That didn’t work.
-He needed a better plan.
-It didn’t take long.
+That didn’t work, he needed a better plan.

-Soon he pulled a wooden crate out of the mud and made a bridge out of it.
-All we had to do was to take a step onto the wooden construction, take a jump onto the boat bridge and in we were.
+He pulled a wooden crate out of the mud and made a bridge out of it.
+All we had to do was to take a step onto the construction, take a jump onto the boat bridge and in we were.
 Without thinking twice, we followed our guide.
 The crocodile park looked a bit like an Estonian bog, the only difference being that it was not a bog, but a mangrove- a swampy and muddy saltwater area with trees that had funny roots.
 Instead of boardwalks, wooden bridges zigzagged over the mangrove.
-The handrails of the bridges were covered with spider webs, just like in an adventure movie.
+Spider webs covered the handrails of the bridges, just like in an adventure movie.

 Say no to drugs

 We cruised back to the beach to swim a bit instead.
-Underwater life was not extraordinarily spectacular in that spot, but there were a couple of fishes and a pretty red sea star down there.
+The underwater life was not extraordinarily spectacular in that spot, but I saw a couple of fishes and a pretty red sea star down there.
 When the water got into my mask, I came up to fix it.
 “Hey!
 Do you see any big seashells under the water?
-If you do, bring them to me,” shouted William and he took a sip of his Belikin beer.
+If you do, bring them to me,” shouted William and he took a sip from his Belikin beer.
 I didn’t see any big seashells, but I knew you could buy them from the souvenir stalls in Caye Caulker.
-Belizians are business-minded and often they’re having up to five different jobs to support their families.
+Belizians are business-minded.
+Often they’re having up to five different jobs to support their families.
 So, no surprises there.

 In spite of the lack of crocodiles, we were happy about our adventure.
 It was fun to circle around the island in a canoe.
 Tired and content, we enjoyed the happy hour in a local bar, which basically meant a couple of tires and swings in the water where you could sit and sip your rum punch.